-This procedure is used for the case that UE moves from one cell to another cell within the same gNB-DU or for the case that intra-cell handover is performed during NR operation, and supported by UE Context Modification (gNB-CU initiated) procedure as specified in TS 38.473 [4].
-When the intra-cell handover is performed, the gNB-CU provides new UL GTP TEID to the gNB-DU and gNB-DU provides new DL GTP TEID to the gNB-CU.The gNB-DU shall continue sending UL PDCP PDUs to the gNB-CU with the previous UL GTP TEID until it re-establishes the RLC, and use the new UL GTP TEID after RLC re-establishment.
-The gNB-CU shall continue sending DL PDCP PDUs to the gNB-DU with the previous DL GTP TEID until it performs PDCP re-establishment or PDCP data recovery, and use the new DL GTP TEID starting with the PDCP re-establishment or data recovery.
+This procedure is used for the case that the UE moves from one cell to another cell within the same gNB-DU or for the case that intra-cell handover is performed during NR operation, and supported by the UE Context Modification (gNB-CU initiated) procedure as specified in TS 38.473 [4].
+When the intra-gNB-DU handover is performed (either inter-cell or intra-cell), the gNB-CU provides new UL GTP TEID to the gNB-DU and the gNB-DU provides new DL GTP TEID to the gNB-CU.
+The gNB-DU shall continue sending UL PDCP PDUs to the gNB-CU using the previous UL GTP TEID until it re-establishes the RLC, and after then start sending using the new UL GTP TEID.
+The gNB-CU shall continue sending DL PDCP PDUs to the gNB-DU until it performs PDCP re-establishment or PDCP data recovery, and after then start sending using the new DL GTP TEID.